 - contribution that the fellowship will make to the applicant’s career development

 The selection process is highly competitive.
-Based on the overall application and the results of the interviews, the selection committee chooses three to five finalists to be fellows.
-CFR will work with the selected fellows to place them in suitable host organizations.
-Placements are made at the discretion of host organizations.
-CFR cannot guarantee placement at any specific agency or organization.
+A selection committee reviews all applications to identify the most promising candidates for interviews.
+Based on the overall application and the results of the interviews, the selection committee chooses three to five finalists as fellows.

 How to Apply